Lynch08/Pands-Project2021/README.md

   - README File that contains a description of the dataset and its history.
 Also includes the tools used in the completion of the project and an explanation of the code and how I proceeded to analyse the data
   - Iris data file.
 This is the data set that was analysed.
 This was read by the programs using the PANDAS liberary in python.
   - analysis.py - The program that I used in analysing and displaying the data.
 These included comments to show my understanding of the code and the were vital when documenting my analytical process.
+  - Images Folder - Images of the plots, graphs, summary and others used in the project

 ### Python and the Libaries Used
-Python programming language is acclaimed for its capacity of handling large amount of data in scientific community of different specialisation.
-Its natural functionality has been extended by development of external libraries dedicated for specific purposes.
-Below are listed several I used for accomplishment of this project.
+Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
+Its high-level built in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.
+[2](https://www.python.org/doc/essays/blurb/) Its natural functionality has been extended by development of external libraries dedicated for specific purposes.[3](https://www.mygreatlearning.com/blog/open-source-python-libraries/#:~:text=Python%20Libraries%20are%20a%20set,data%20manipulation%20applications%20and%20more.)
+Below are listed several python libaries I used for accomplishment of this project.

 - Pandas:
 Pandas is a software library written for the Python programming language for data manipulation and analysis.
 In particular, it offers data structures and operations for manipulating numerical tables and time series.
-It was used specifically in this project to read in the data from the csv file used.
+It was used specifically in this project to read in the data from the csv file used.[4](https://pypi.org/project/pandas/)

 - Numpy:
-NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.[5](https://numpy.org/)

 - Matplotlib:
-Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
+Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.[6](https://matplotlib.org/)

 - Seaborn:
 Seaborn is a Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics.
+It provides a high-level interface for drawing attractive and informative statistical graphics.[7](https://seaborn.pydata.org/#:~:text=Seaborn%20is%20a%20Python%20data,can%20read%20the%20introductory%20notes.)

 ### Building and Running analysis.py
 I went through many iterations of code before I came to my final draft.